Keep the Information Flowing

 You can use your debit card in two ways.
 Many stores allow you to select the payment option you prefer:

-1. Using your PIN.
-This is called "online" use or the "debit" or "PIN" function.
-You can make online debit card transactions at many stores that have a PIN pad.
-PIN-based transactions may not be covered by your bank's "zero liability" fraud protection policy, so it's a good idea to ask in advance.
+1. Using your PIN: This is typically referred to as a "debit" or "PIN" transaction.
+You can typically make debit transactions at stores that have a PIN pad.
+PIN-based transactions may not be covered by your bank's "Zero Liability" fraud protection policy or other optional cardholder benefits, so it's a good idea to find out from the card issuer in advance.

 'Hold' that transaction